 - Strategy deals with WHAT while tactics with the HOW, WHO, WHERE.

-- Strategy focuses on planning while tactics focus on doing.
+- The strategy focuses on planning while tactics focus on doing.
 That why is always dangerous to implement tactics without a strategy to back them up (they tend to become orphan actions[!!!], detached by a mainstream course of action and doing).

 - The strategy spans in the long-range time spectrum while tactics dominate the short and middle term time spectrum.

 Strategy vs. Tactics: A comparison